lesmana/webrtc-without-signaling-server/README.md

 a stun server is lightweight and typically free to use for anyone. one might think of a stun server like a dns server.

-since a turn server needs to passtrough all data it needs to be powerfull and is typically limited to paying customers.
+a turn server needs to passtrough all data from one end to the other. therefore it needs to be powerfull and is typically limited to paying customers.

 about this tech demo
 --------------------